Setting up Two-Factor Authentication (TFA) - Okta Verify

 - In the window that opens, select the users for whom you want to enforce Okta TFA.

-How to Connect to PAM360 Web Interface when TFA via Okta Verify is Enabled?
+3. Connecting to PAM360 Web Interface when TFA via Okta Verify is Enabled

 To use Okta Verify as the second factor of authentication, you should first install the app in your smart phone or tablet.